fenguoerbian/test_rebase/readme.md

 1. Some modification is made at the `test_rebase` branch, committed and pushed to the github repo.

+1. Some modification is made at the `test_rebase` branch, the commit hash is `79b7ee5f`.
+And it's committed and pushed to the github repo.

 1. Some new modification is made at the `main` branch and pushed to the github repo.